OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 and the two kidneys with the fat on them near the loins, and the long lobe of the liver, which he shall remove with the kidneys.

 ## Leviticus 7:5
-The priest shall burn them on the altar as an offering by fire to the Lord; it is a guilt offering.
+The priest shall burn them on the altar as a fire offering to the Lord; it is a guilt offering.

 ## Leviticus 7:6
 Every male among the priests may eat it.
-It must be eaten in a holy place; it is most holy.
+It must be eaten in a holy place; it is most sacred.

 ## Leviticus 7:7
 The same rule applies to both the sin offering and the guilt offering: they belong to the priest who makes atonement with them.